 Saturday 13 June at Deptford Lounge.

-Discover how narratives come alive through spoken word performances, musical interpretation, and the world of audiobooks.
+Join us for an immersive day exploring the art of storytelling beyond the page.
+Discover how narratives come alive through musical interpretation and the world of audiobooks.

 Read to the Beat